jackshencn/autoastro/README.md

-# Nikon_advance_calibration
+# Autoastro

+## NikonHacker Astrophotography Patch Calibration

-A simple R script to calibrate Nikon NEF images from astrophotography hacked Nikon DSLRs
+Use `Advanced_calibration-Nikon.ipynb` to calibrate Nikon NEF images from astrophotography hacked Nikon DSLRs

 Link to hack:
 http://simeonpilgrim.com/nikon-patch/nikon-patch.html
 For yet supported cameras, use USB PTP tool: https://nikonhacker.com/viewtopic.php?f=2&t=2319

-You'll need libraw unprocessed_raw to convert RAW information into TIFF. unprocessed_raw -T *.NEF

-dcraw -4 -T -D will not work since it crops out dark pixels, which is used to facilitate accurate calibration.

-Modify the zone definition in the script accordingnally for dummy, dark and active pixels.
+For cameras other than D5100/D7000/D600/610/D800/D800E, modify the zone definition in the script accordingnally for dummy, dark and active pixels.

+## Alignment and Goto

+Run `indiserver | indi_eqmod_telescope` in background.
+Use `one_star_align.sh` for alignment.